fbsamples/python-typing-tutorial/gradual_typing_project/README.md

 (venv) szhu@szhu-mbp gradual_typing_project % monkeytype apply pet
 ```

-If you run into NameError problems, this means that an inferred annotation is referencing a class or value that has not been defiend yet.
+If you run into NameError problems, this means that an inferred annotation is referencing a class or value that has not been defined yet.
 This pattern arises in `pet.py` and can be fixed by quoting any annotations that are forward-references.

 ### Print Coverage Statistics (After)